Reclaimed wood flooring is your pal. Pete’s is, too.

 But the problem is, reclaimed wood is not regular or regulated.

-Like we explained above, reclaimed wood is old.
+Like we explained above, reclaimed wood flooring is old.
 Really old.
 Most of it has probably spent decades in one location, shrinking and swelling with the seasons, each board slowly conforming to the dimensional changes of the boards around it.

 While those boards may have matched the standardized milling profile 70 years ago, it is too much to expect that they still have the perfect regular shape they had in their youth.

-This may mean that you will need to rip down the tongues or slightly open the grooves of your reclaimed flooring to get it to match the tongue and groove profile of the floor you are patching (which probably doesn’t match any standardized milling profile any more either).
+This may mean that you will need to rip down the tongues or slightly open the grooves of your reclaimed wood flooring to get it to match the tongue and groove profile of the floor you are patching (which probably doesn’t match any standardized milling profile any more either).

 This is not a defect; this is simply the cost of getting a modern patch to blend into the existing color and patina of your old floor.

 Reclaimed wood needs to be sanded after it’s been patched in.

 Even though reclaimed wood is sold with a finish on it it, it is highly unlikely that that finish will match the floor you’re patching (we’ve actually had people return reclaimed wood flooring.
 Minnesota nice disappeared, and the usually gentle Scandinavians were angry because the wood didn’t match the finish in their house).